hristijanjazhev/emailsender-smtp-ftp-protocols/README.md

 ▬Doing this process i had a proper Menu with switch cases and implemented methods for linking the pages.
 3#
 Adding enviorment method for automathically close the program.
-#Feel free to share your thoughts,hope you enjoy it.
+#Feel free to share your thoughts.